Raptor123471/DingoLingo/README.md

 1. Download release if available, alternatively download repository zip
 2. Complete Prerequisites
 3. Start ```run.py``` in project root
-4. See configuration options in /config/config.py
+4. See configuration options in /config/config.py (more info at https://github.com/Krutyi-4el/DandelionMusic/wiki/Configuration)

 Button play plugin:
 * Set emoji with the setting command to enable this feature